CommunistMountain/BalanceModFork/README_new.md

         <li>Mantis B: Engines level from 1 to 2.
 Medbay level from 1 to 2.
 Reactor 11 to 9.</li>
         <li>Slug Cruisers: Doors level from 2 to 1.</li>
         <li>Slug B: Reactor from 7 to 8.</li>
         <li>Rock B: Added an external door to the Backup Battery room.
-(TODO remember to change floor image) Oxygen level from 2 to 1.
+Oxygen level from 2 to 1.
 Reactor from 8 to 7.</li>
         <li>Stealth Cruisers: Added level 1 Shields.</li>
         <li>Stealth A: Engines level from 4 to 3, Weapon Control from level 2 to 3, weapon slots from 3 to 4.
 Weapons from 1 Mini-Beam and 1 Dual Lasers to 1 Mini-Beam and 1 Basic Laser.</li>
         <li>Stealth B: Weapon slots from 3 to 4.
 Engines level from 2 to 3.
 Reactor from 7 to 9.</li>